 Whatever course you choose, project-led activities are at the heart of our teaching.
 This helps encourage entrepreneurship and group working in all stages, with year in industry options available to develop real-world skills and experience.

-- BEng (three-year) and MEng (four-year) degree programmes with an optional year in industry.
+- BEng (three-year) and MEng (four-year) degree courses with an optional year in industry

-- Synergies with Computer Science, Physics, Environmental Science, Music and Media Arts in a curriculum that fosters the creative side of engineering applications.
+- A curriculum that fosters the creative side of engineering applications

-- Learn through hands-on project-based activities that prepare you for an industry with excellent career prospects.
+- Learning through hands-on project-based activities that prepare you for an industry with excellent career prospects

-- A friendly and supportive department in a purpose-built building, supported by the South East Regional Hub of electronics businesses.
+- A friendly and supportive department in a purpose-built building

-See what scholarships are available, at all stages of study .
+- A range of scholarships are available, at all stages of study.